adithik13/reading-and-learning/General Knowledge.md

 - Which real-time software metrics are the most important, according to you?
 - What are the pros and cons of using a real-time OS on a mid-range micro-controller?
 - How do event-driven real-time systems overcome the bottlenecks of systems with shared concurrency systems?
 - How do test-and-set instructions work and their usage in the locking mechanism for synchronization?
-If you’re unsure about how to start your prep for your next Embedded Software Engineering, let Interview Kickstart be your guide.
-As pioneers in the [field of technical interview prep](https://www.interviewkickstart.com/courses/embedded-software-engineering-interview-masterclass/?utm_source=Reddit_PM&utm_medium=O9&utm_campaign=post&utm_term=embedded_interview_questions&utm_content=), we have trained hundreds of experienced engineers to crack the toughest interviews and land jobs at their dream companies, like Google & Apple.

-For embedded software positions, interviewers may ask non-software specific questions too: low-level processor questions, hardware questions, analog questions, RF questions, safety questions, host computer questions, or anything related to their business or their products (shows that you read up on their company and products).
-Some embedded software jobs may require you to do more than "just software".
-Some of the following doesn't have a right or wrong answer, but instead might be used to probe your experiences.

 1) Which endianness is: A) x86 families.
 B) ARM families.
 C) internet protocols.
 D) other processors?
 One of these is kind of a trick question.